Conversations about values and wishes for their estate are as important as the planning itself.

 You may be curious about your parents’ estate plans for many reasons, and those reasons are likely valid.
 But if you want to get your parents talking, you’ll need to approach the conversation with a focus on their point of view.

-“As people age, there are generally two things that are really important to them: control and legacy,” says Angie O’Leary, head of wealth planning at RBC Wealth Management–U.S. “They want to feel they’re still in control of their world and they want to feel that they’re leaving the legacy they hoped they would.”
+“As people age, there are generally two things that are really important to them: control and legacy,” says Angie O’Leary, head of Wealth Planning at RBC Wealth Management–U.S. “They want to feel they’re still in control of their world, and they want to feel that they’re leaving the legacy they hoped they would.”

 By understanding what your parents value most, you and other heirs will be better equipped to use any potential inheritance in a way that would make them happy.
-This approach will also enable you to move from talking about what your parents value to discussing whether they’ve taken the necessary steps to ensure those values will be honored with their estate.
+This approach will also enable you to move from talking about what your parents value to discussing whether they’ve taken the necessary steps to make sure those values will be honored with their estate.

 Have the guidance you need to navigate your future—and your family’s future—confidently.